glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

     if i < 96 {
         continue
     }
-    // if cgpLeftovers[i] does not exist, that's an error cgpLeftovers[i] -= ceil(float(protocolDeposit.usdgProvided) / 192.0)
+    cgpLeftovers[i] -= ceil(float(protocolDeposit.usdgProvided) / 192.0)
 }
 ```

+NOTE: if a protocol deposit has been skipped, it will not be subtracted from
+the cgpLeftovers.
+If cgpLeftovers[i] does not exist, that's an error.

 Each protocol deposit is associated with one solar farm, but there may be
 multiple protocol deposits that point to the same solar farm.
 That is okay.